-A type of investment fund, marketed to A type of investment tund, marketed to accredited high net worth investors, that is subject to limited regulation and restrictions on its investments compared to retail mutual funds, and that often utilize aggressive strategies such as selling short, leverage, program trading, swaps, arbitrage and derivatives derivatives.
+A type of investment fund, marketed to accredited high net worth investors, that is subject to limited regulation and restrictions on its investments compared to retail mutual funds, and that often utilize aggressive strategies such as selling short, leverage, program trading, swaps, arbitrage and derivatives.

-High-quality liquid assets (HQLA) Assets are considered to be HQLA if they can be easily and immediately converted into cash at little or no loss of value during a time of stress.
+High-quality liquid assets (HQLA)

+HQLA are cash or assets that can be converted into cash quickly through sales (or by being pledged as collateral) with no significant loss of value.